mlibrary/account/README.md

 cp -r .env-example .env
 ```

-edit .env/development/web with Alma Credentials.
-Leave the lines after ALMA_API_KEY alone.
-They are all set for development.
+edit .env/development/web with the following environment variables.
+For development, only ALMA_API_KEY and ILLIAD_API_KEY need to be set with real values.

 ```ruby
 #.env/development/web